Simple-Configuration-Server/simple-configuration-server/.github/pull_request_template.md

-_Please note that all pull-requests must be backed by an issue submitted to the GitLab repostory.
+_Please note that all pull-requests must be backed by an issue.
 Please see CONTRIBUTING.md for a description of the process_

-In response to: [Provide a link to the issue here]
+In response to: #[Type issue number here]

 ## Description
 [Please provide a functional description of your code changes.
 If you have any